 Over half the world’s refugees are under age 18.

 Less than 1 percent of refugees are resettled to a new country per year.
-Of those that are resettled, refugees do not decide which country they are resettled to.
+Refugees who are resettled do not decide the country to which they are resettled.

 Refugees entering the U.S. are the most thoroughly vetted individuals allowed in our country.